SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-the-switch.md

 ```

 ### PoE configuration
-From the switch interface, you can turn on and off the PoE.
+From the switch interface, we can turn on and off the PoE.
 On our D-Link switch, the PoE port
 settings are available from the menu *PoE > PoE Port Settings*.
 The state of every port can be set
 to *enabled* or *disabled*.
 As only the pimaster has to be on, we disable all ports except the port
 number 8.
 Consequently, by default or after a reboot, only the Raspberry on the port 8 will be